 Steamed/boiled sweet potato for that extra fudginess and fun hidden vegetable.
 These brownies are perfect for using those misshaped potatoes such as from the 'Imperfect Picks' range from Harris Farm Markets!

 Runny almond butter instead of oil.
-Oil creates more crumbly brownies which are slightly oily on touch.
-Almond butter (or any other nut butter) makes brownies even MORE fudgy and in tact.
+Oil creates more crumbly brownies which are slightly oily on the touch.
+Almond butter (or any other nut butter) makes brownies even fudgier and intact.

-Coconut sugar which has a slight caramel note and adds complexity to these brownies.
+Coconut sugar has a slight caramel note and adds complexity to these brownies.

 Cocoa powder.
 And a little baking powder to give these brownies lift but not too much so they become cakey.